I saw a tweet the other day that read, “haha I’m so lonely lol.”

 I get it.
 I used to try and meet people just like this, but you’re not going to build fulfilling or lasting relationships by meeting random drinkers at bars.
 Acting like an adult means forming your relationships with intention, with purpose.
 You know what you want from friendship and you know what you have to offer.

-True friendship starts with spending time around people who are good candidates for building lasting bonds with and who have something in common with you.
+True friendship starts with spending a lot of time around people who are good candidates for building lasting bonds with.
+This means finding people who have similar interests.
 However small that may be, that shared interest binds you together.
 That’s why you need something in your life that you are passionate about.
 It’s common ground on which you can build new friendships.

 I think about all the friends I've made in life since I was 25.
 They all come from:— Ed Latimore (@EdLatimore) November 10, 2020